Pwntus/mic-sdk-js/README.md

-# Managed IoT Cloud SDK for Node
+# Managed IoT Cloud SDK
-Managed IoT Cloud (MIC) SDK for Node.
+Managed IoT Cloud (MIC) SDK for Node.js.
+Use this as an interface to easily communicate with the Cloud API's, which can be found [here](https://docs.telenorconnexion.com/mic/cloud-api/ Managed IoT Cloud API documentation).

 ## Installing
 Using npm: